EthanRosenthal/website-source/content/blog/starting-shutting-quickly/index.md

 I found a couple ML-heavy startups which had large-ish data teams, but they often had relatively unimportant models.
 Or, and this is key, they were perfectly happy to write custom monitoring jobs for each model.
 After all, if you are savvy enough to deploy an ML model, you are probably more than capable of deploying a job to monitor it.

 I also started thinking about what other types of companies would match my ideal, and I realized that enterprises likely have large data teams with potentially important models (think: banks).
 These enterprises have also probably been sold vendor solutions for handling general training and deployment.
-Of course, if you already have a vendor solution for training and deployment, it'd be a lot easier if that vendor included monitoring, as well...
+Of course, if you already have a vendor solution for training and deployment, it'd be a lot easier if that solution also included monitoring...

 ### The Product

 As mentioned, I did find some ML-heavy startups that seemed like potential candidates.
 Many had significant concerns about sending me their data.
 They wanted to deploy my system within their own cloud.
 I ignored this for a while.
-After all, companies like Segment are current unicorns, and companies have given them carte blanche to suck up all the proprietary data they want.
+After all, companies like Segment are current unicorns, and other companies have given them carte blanche to suck up all the proprietary data they want.
 Hell, Customer Data Platform is a _thing_.

 Besides sending me data, companies had other requests of the product.
 Many were solvable.
 Companies wanted a batch upload option rather than API access.
 Fine, this is easy.
 Some companies wanted a Kafka consumer or an SDK to interact with the API.
 This can be done.
 But, some companies had gnarly logic around filtering out certain ground truth data.
 They were already doing this for their ETL jobs to populate their data warehouse, and they would potentially have to duplicate all of this for my service.
 Or, companies wanted to be able to join a lot of other, "contextual" data, and it did not make sense to send this via API.
 Solvable problems, but... the path forward was less clear.